kadimetla/doc-adk-training/training/module38-ui-integration-intro/lab.md

 ### Goal

-In this lab, you will build a very simple, standalone HTML file with JavaScript that acts as a custom chat client for an ADK agent.
-This will demonstrate the fundamental principles of connecting a UI to the ADK's native API server without relying on any front-end frameworks.
+In this lab, you will build a simple, standalone HTML file with JavaScript that acts as a custom chat client for an ADK agent, demonstrating how to connect a UI to the ADK's native API server.

 ### Step 1: Create the Agent Project

-1.  **Create the agent project:**
+1.  **Create and navigate to the agent project:**
     ```shell
     adk create ui-agent
-    ```
-    When prompted, choose the **Programmatic (Python script)** option.

-2.  **Navigate into the new directory:**
-    ```shell
     cd ui-agent
     ```
+    Choose the **Programmatic (Python script)** option.

-3.  **Implement the agent:**
+2.  **Implement the agent:**
-    Open `agent.py` and replace its contents with a simple conversational agent.
+    Open `agent.py` and replace its contents with this simple agent:
     ```python
     from google.adk.agents import Agent